yz3007/Fall2017-project2-fall2017-project2-grp1/README.md

 	+ **Entertainment: Is there theatres close-by ?
 Can I easily go visit an art gallery ?**
 	Finally, the app can help you understand if you will be able to have an artistic life in your neighborhood by displaying the closest theatres and art galleries.

-#
-Business values of information presented is it of importance? is it interesting? can it be used to answer questions or exploring for interesting trends?

-Implementation of the apps
-are the data processed properly? are necessary measures taken to account for data collection issues such as biases, missing values, etc?
-Visualization
-Is the information visualized clearly?
-Is the visualization easy to understand?
-Presentation and organization
-Is the presentation convincing about the business value of the apps?
-Is the GitHub organized and prepared in a way that makes it easier for readers to appreciate the value of the app and understand how to use the app?

-The **learning goals** for this project is:

-- business intelligence for data science
-- data cleaning
-- data visualization
-- systems development/design life cycle
-- shiny app/shiny server
+## Data Sources:

+## Contribution statement:
-+ **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
+([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.